Pixar: Collaboration with Disney (1999–2006)

 Pixar and Disney had disagreements over the production of Toy Story 2.
 Originally intended as a direct-to-video release (and thus not part of Pixar's three-picture deal), the film was eventually upgraded to a theatrical release during production.
 Pixar demanded that the film then be counted toward the three-picture agreement, but Disney refused.
 Though profitable for both, Pixar later complained that the arrangement was not equitable.
 Pixar was responsible for creation and production, while Disney handled marketing and distribution.
-Profits and production costs were split equally, but Disney exclusively owned all story, character, and sequel rights and also collected a 10- to 15-percent distribution fee.
-The lack of these rights was perhaps the most onerous aspect for Pixar and precipitated a contentious relationship.
+Profits and production costs were split equally, but Disney exclusively owned all story, character, and sequel rights and also collected a 10%-15% distribution fee.

 The two companies attempted to reach a new agreement for ten months and failed on January 26, 2001, July 26, 2002, April 22, 2003, January 16, 2004, July 22, 2004, and January 14, 2005.
-The new deal would be only for distribution, as Pixar intended to control production and own the resulting story, character, and sequel rights while Disney would own the right of first refusal to distribute any sequels.
-Pixar also wanted to finance its own films and collect 100 percent profit, paying Disney only the 10- to 15-percent distribution fee.
-More importantly, as part of any distribution agreement with Disney, Pixar demanded control over films already in production under the old agreement, including The Incredibles (2004) and Cars (2006).
+The proposed distribution deal meant Pixar would control production and own the resulting story, character, and sequel rights, while Disney would own the right of first refusal to distribute any sequels.
+Pixar also wanted to finance its own films and collect 100% profit, paying Disney the 10%-15% distribution fee.
+In addition, as part of any distribution agreement with Disney, Pixar demanded control over films already in production under the old agreement, including The Incredibles (2004) and Cars (2006).
 Disney considered these conditions unacceptable, but Pixar would not concede.